 If the resolution is approved, applicants will be selected in order of highest total number of preference points and lowest lottery number.

-Under the resolution, low-income households that had vouchers but then lost them due to lack of funding receive three preference points.
-Veterans, applicants displaced by government action, victims of domestic violence, applicants with a disability, and applicants living or working in Champaign County receive one preference point.
+Under the resolution, low-income households that had vouchers but then lost them due to lack of funding would receive three preference points.
+Veterans, applicants displaced by government action, victims of domestic violence, applicants with a disability and applicants living or working in Champaign County receive one preference point.

 Though the resolution’s change was added to address neglecting the homeless, some said the new preference is not enough.

 There are about 550 homeless individuals in Champaign County, according to C-U at Home’s annual survey.
-C-U at Home is a church-based organization that provides assistance to the homeless.
+C-U at Home is a church-based organization which provides assistance to the homeless.